tianyilt/tianyilt.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am in the second year of my PhD at the Shanghai Innovation Institute, supervised by [Dr. Qipeng Guo](https://scholar.google.com/citations?user=k3mPGKgAAAAJ&hl=en) at the Shanghai AI Laboratory and [Prof. Xipeng Qiu at FudanNLP](https://xpqiu.github.io/), and supervised by [Prof. Chenhui Li](http://chenhui.li/) at the [Shanghai Institute of AI Education, East China Normal University](https://aiedu.ecnu.edu.cn/).
-I spent my first PhD year with the InternLM team at the Shanghai Artificial Intelligence Laboratory.
+I am in the second year of my PhD at the Shanghai Innovation Institute, supervised by [Prof. Xipeng Qiu at FudanNLP](https://xpqiu.github.io/) and [Prof. Chenhui Li](http://chenhui.li/) at the [Shanghai Institute of AI Education, East China Normal University](https://aiedu.ecnu.edu.cn/).
+I spent my first PhD year with the InternLM team at the Shanghai Artificial Intelligence Laboratory supervised by [Dr. Qipeng Guo](https://scholar.google.com/citations?user=k3mPGKgAAAAJ&hl=en).
 I completed my Academic Master's degree in Computer Science and Technology at East China Normal University supervised by [Prof. Chenhui Li](http://chenhui.li/) and Prof. Changbo Wang (2021-2024) and my undergraduate studies in Mathematics & Applied Mathematics and Computer Science at East China University of Science and Technology (2017-2021).
 My research focuses on cross-modal LLM Agents, multimodal image editing, and computer graphics.

 I have served as a reviewer for top-tier conferences including ICLR, IEEE VIS, CVPR, and NeurIPS.
 I spend no less than 4 hours reviewing each paper, respond to rebuttals actively, recognize innovative work, give scores above the community average, so I do not fear De-anonymization, and my review quality is appreciated by authors and ACs.